Returning home from a disaster assignment

 Disaster work can be a unique and very rewarding experience as disaster response workers feel part of a family and all work toward a common goal.
 There is a sense of adventure as we face the unique problems of each disaster setting, a sense of shared pride as we ease the suffering of survivors, and a sense of personal satisfaction in our ability to help.

-Return is a Process, not an Event: I think in my own work about the process of atmospheric reentry (PDF): too direct an approach to returning home and you burn up, too indirect and you bounce off.
-Try to get it just right.
-Be patient with yourself.
+To Return is a Process, not an Event: I think in my own work about the process of atmospheric reentry: too direct an approach to returning home and you burn up.

 Rest: Often, you may not get enough rest while working on a disaster, and when you return home you will feel exhausted.
 It may take several days to catch up, and both family members and employers need to understand that you need time to yourself before beginning a full schedule of normal activities.